Braeswood Place, Houston: Local government

 The homeowners association, Braeswood Place Homeowner's Association (BPHA), is headquartered in Suite #112 at 4010 Blue Bonnet Boulevard.
 The association has six officers, with each serving one or two years, and twelve area directors, each serving three years.
 A nominating committee selects candidates and members of the homeowners association cast ballots to elect the members.
 Area directors select "block captains" for each block.
 A block captain delivers the Sentinel, the homeowner's association newsletter, and communicate with area residents.

 Most of Braeswood Place is in the Houston City Council District C, while a portion south of the Brays Bayou is in District K.

 Houston Fire Station #37 Braes Heights of the Houston Fire Department, at 7026 Stella Link, is in Fire District 21.
 The original Station 37, located on developer-donated land at 3828 Aberdeen Way, in a residential area, opened in 1955.
 The current Station 37 building, on the new site, opened on September 24, 2009.
 The grand opening ceremony for the station was held at 11 AM on October 16, 2009.
 The station features artwork at the main entrance and at the rear door.
 The front door "stained glass look" artwork resembles a water hose spraying water, and the back door artwork portrays a squirrel in an outdoor environment.
 The back door artwork ties into a story of firefighters at the original Station 37 feeding a "station" squirrel.

-The neighborhood is within the Houston Police Department's Southwest Patrol Division, headquartered at 4503 Beechnut Street.
+The neighborhood is within the Houston Police Department's Southwest Patrol Division, headquartered at 13097 Nitida.